 In Northport, a lot of people use the train to get to work every day though Northport is a relatively small village.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

-The per capita income in Northport in 2010 was $55,299, which is wealthy relative to New York and the nation.
-This equates to an annual income of $221,196 for a family of four.
+The per capita income in Northport in 2018 was $69,974, which is wealthy relative to New York and the nation.
+This equates to an annual income of $279,896 for a family of four.
+However, Northport contains both very wealthy and poor people as well.

 The people who call Northport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Northport residents report their race to be White, followed by Asian.
-Important ancestries of people in Northport include German, Irish, English, and Russian.
+Important ancestries of people in Northport include Irish, German, Italian, English, and Albanian.

 The most common language spoken in Northport is English.
-Other important languages spoken here include Chinese and French.
+Other important languages spoken here include Spanish and Slavic languages.